 The game is a variant on the old-fashioned electrified wire loop game popular at funfairs.
 It consists of an "operating table", lithographed with a comic likeness of a patient (nicknamed "Cavity Sam") with a large red lightbulb for his nose.
 This could be a reference to classic cartoons, where ill characters' noses turn red.
 In the surface are a number of openings, which reveal cavities filled with fictional and humorously named ailments made of plastic.
 The general game play requires players to remove these plastic ailments and pieces with a pair of tweezers without touching the edge of the cavity opening.

-What's your Operation Game worth?
+What's your Operation Game worth in 2021?
 Here are some recently sold items.

 |Still Sealed 2005 Mb Operation Simpsons Edition Board||09/2021||$64.99|